wezm/easycurses-rs/README.md

 based on [pancurses](https://github.com/ihalila/pancurses), it works equally well with on both windows and unix computers.

 Examples are available in the `examples/` directory.
-The files are throughly commented, and you can run any of them with `cargo` to see them in action.
+The files are somewhat commented, and you can run any of them with `cargo` to see them in action.

 ```